 We have updated this blog post to reflect the most recent recommendations from the Asthma and Allergy Foundation of America (AAFA) and the Centers for Disease Control and Prevention (CDC).
 Kids With Food Allergies (KFA) is the food allergy division of AAFA.

 As more information becomes available, we will continue to update our community.

-The Centers for Disease Control and Prevention (CDC) has released guidelines on who should or should not receive the vaccine.
+The CDC has released guidelines on who should or should not receive the vaccine.

 The chance of having an allergic or adverse reaction to a vaccine is rare but can happen.

 According to the CDC, people with allergies to food, pets, insects, venom, pollen, dust, latex, and oral medicines can safely get the COVID-19 vaccines.
 They not contain any food, latex, or preservatives.

 Everyone 12 and older now has access to get a free vaccine.
 The FDA will be reviewing clinical trial data on other age groups soon.
 If you have not gotten your shot yet, make a plan to get one.
 Visit vaccine.gov to find out where to get the COVID-19 vaccine near you.

 Pfizer-BioNTech booster shots are also available for the following groups at least six months after they have gotten their second shot:

 - 65 or older